 Next batch around I lightly pressed the cookie balls down before going in the oven.
 This gave them the perfect bottoms I was looking for.

-TIP: If pecans aren’t your thing (or you don’t have any on hand) try these vegan snowball cookies with chopped walnuts, almonds, macadamia nuts or a combination!
+Tip: If pecans aren’t your thing (or you don’t have any on hand) try adding chopped walnuts, almonds, macadamia nuts, or a combination of nuts instead!

 To shape the cookie balls

-Press the dough into a 1-Tablespoon measuring spoon and level.
+Press the dough into a tablespoon measuring spoon and level.
 Pop the measured dough out by lightly pressing on one side with your thumb.

 One great thing about this recipe- the cookies spread very minimally so there’s no need to chill the dough before baking.